Seahawks’ Jamal Adams on pro-Trump mob’s storming of U.S. Capitol: ‘It’s disgusting’

 The Seahawks also activated safety Damarious Randall from the Reserve/COVID-19 list.
 He had been placed on it Saturday after having close contact with someone who tested positive.

-Seattle’s roster was at 52 entering Wednesday, and to make room for adding two players they placed cornerback Jayson Stanley (hamstring) on injured reserve.
+The roster was at 52 entering Wednesday, and to make room for adding two players they placed cornerback Jayson Stanley (hamstring) on injured reserve.

-Seattle also signed cornerback Jordan Miller — who played at the University of Washington — to the practice squad.
+The Seahawks also signed cornerback Jordan Miller — who played at the University of Washington — to the practice squad.
 Miller was a fifth-round draft pick by Atlanta in 2019 and played in 11 games for the Falcons over the past two seasons before being waived Dec.
 22.

-Willson played in five games for Seattle this season before being waived in November, and then signed by the Ravens, with whom he played three games.
+Willson played in five games for the Seahawks this season before being waived in November, and signed by the Ravens, with whom he played three games.
 He was waived by Baltimore on Dec.
 19 and signed to Seattle’s practice squad last week.

-Willson gives Seattle five tight ends on its roster with Greg Olsen, Will Dissly, Jacob Hollister and Colby Parkinson.
+Willson gives the Seahawks five tight ends on the roster with Greg Olsen, Will Dissly, Jacob Hollister and Colby Parkinson.

 But Olsen is trying to come back from a plantar fascia foot injury — he played 12 snaps against the Rams on Dec.
 27 but did not play against the 49ers — and Parkinson played just 51 snaps in six games.